 Anxiety and stress are on a steep increase, even before you factor in the external difficulties that the pandemic has created.
 Although humans are more connected than ever before, we seem to have never felt more isolated, and that is taxing for our emotional health.
 With steep inclines in rates of anxiety, PTSD, and depression, getting help has never been more important, particularly for people with ASD.

-For parents looking for autism treatment program tips during this unprecedented time of isolation, Discover Camp Worth has put together some strategies for you and your children.
+For parents looking for autism treatment programs during this unprecedented time of isolation, Discover Camp Worth has put together some strategies for you and your children.
 Until things start to go back to some semblance of “normal,” the next best thing is to create a sense of normalcy on your own.

 Increased Anxiety and Stress in the New Normal

 The role of stress on depression and anxiety is direct, though it’s not the only cause of these conditions.
 Some other factors include: